semmons99/s0-e3/problem.md

 Oh no!
 The very hungry caterpillar, after eating through the above branches you so expertly helped him navigate through, has fallen below to an even larger branch.
 He needs your help gain.
-This time, can you find the total amount of food the very hungry caterpillar will have eaten if he follows the optimal path?
+This time, can you find the total number of leaves the very hungry caterpillar will have eaten if he follows the optimal path?
 You might want to write a simple brute force Ruby program to help you.

                                 75 <--- start here